 For the most part, the recipes are my own creations or takes on things I have seen somewhere.
 However, I do at times share recipes from cookbooks, websites, blogs, magazines, and so on.
 I always credit that source if I am copying a recipe.

 Growing up in Newfoundland, Canada and then moving to Spain in my twenties, I have been influenced with such vast diversity in my cooking.
 As a kid, I spent a lot of years around my grandmother and great-grandmother.
 They cooked every single bite from scratch.
 At the time, I certainly didn’t take a whole lot of notice of this, I just sat and ate.
-Well, sometimes I ate, as I was the picky one!
-However, later in life I realized the values of home cooking and wanted to bring their love to my family and dinner table every day.
+However, later in life I realised the values of home cooking and wanted to bring their love to my family and dinner table every day.

 I am a self taught cook and learned most of what I know through cookbooks.
 However, I have to give a big credit to Readers Digest, Complete Guide to Cookery by Anne Willan.
-I was given this book as a present about 18 years ago.
+I was given this book as a present more than two decades ago.
 I read it cover to cover and learned most of my cooking techniques through trial and error with this book as my teacher.

 I believe we can call cook and enjoy putting dinner on the table.
-Yes, we can do it!
-Here, I hope you find some inspiration, some handy tips and and some laughs along the way.
+Here, I hope you find some inspiration, handy tips and have some fun along the way.

 Thank you for being here.
 I really hope you find something you like and feel free to reach out with any questions!